shsagir/play-area-sync/docs/install-craft-3-uni-alternative.md

 reviewed:         2018-05-02
 title:            Install Craft CMS 3 on fortrabbit
 naviTitle:        Craft
-lead:             Craft is a CMS you and your clients love.
-Learn how to deploy Craft using Git on fortrabbit.
+lead:             Craft is a CMS you and your clients will love.
+Learn how to deploy Craft using Git or SFTP here on fortrabbit.
 group:            Install_guides
 stack:            uni
 proLink:          install-craft-3-pro